Applying to the Full-Time Kellogg MBA Program

 You’ll be asked to provide a current resume or CV as part of the application.
 It should be similar to one you would use for a job application, but tailored to a more general audience as it will be reviewed by those with different backgrounds.
 You are not obligated to submit it in a specific format or length.
 Instead, try to ensure our team can look at your resume and application and easily understand your professional background and accomplishments.

 In addition to submitting a copy of your resume/CV, you’ll also complete an employment section of the application to provide us with a more in-depth understanding of your career history, key transitions between jobs, and promotions.
-Make sure to double check the accuracy of information in this section.
+Make sure to double-check the accuracy of the information in this section.

 Your education is a major part of how you got here today, and we want to make sure we understand all parts of it.
 We ask that you list all colleges, universities and study abroad programs you have attended or are currently attending.
 Please note: